Shitzu-Apes/ta-trader/README.md

 ## Architecture Notes

-- Uses a separate Binance API proxy service since Cloudflare Workers IP ranges are blocked by Binance
+- Uses TAAPI for reliable technical indicators
 - Trading decisions use current market price for signals but actual DEX prices for execution
 - All state is maintained in Cloudflare KV for serverless operation
-- Uses REF Finance Smart Router API with fallback to single pool for best prices
+- Uses REF Finance Smart Router API for best prices
+- Supports multiple partial positions with independent tracking
+- Implements time decay and profit-taking mechanics

 ## Contributing